 You don’t need fancy tools or Michelin star fixings to make these sinful, yet healthy clusters.
 Quick and easy, the recipe has two parts each more mouth-watering than the other.

-While the sauce is cooling, roast some peanuts.
-If the chilly December weather is making you lazy (like me), then store-bought roasted peanut will do excellently.
-Just make sure they are unsalted.
+- While the sauce is cooling, roast some peanuts.
+Store-bought roasted peanut will do excellently.
+Just make sure they are unsalted!

 Somehow, I favour all dairy-free chocolate; but if you can’t find a vegan option near your home simply choose 70% dark chocolate.

-The vegan caramel peanut clusters are so intensely satisfying that once you have them, I bet you won’t stop at one.
 I blame the caramel sauce.
-Its flecks of vanilla add a wonderfully sweet touch, and the sea salt perfectly balances it out to make one scrumptious treat.
+Its flecks of vanilla add a wonderfully sweet touch, and the sea salt perfectly balances it out to make one scrumptious yet easy xmas treat.

 Caramel Peanut Clusters